 Project Articles

-The Shikimate Pathway - this article aims to provide background information about the research carried out by the project.
+Shikimate pathway - this article aims to provide background information about the research carried out by the project.
 It describes key metabolic pathways for living organisms, including the shikimate pathway, central to the Shikifactory100 project, and their applications at an industrial level.

 Synthetic Biology for the Production of Biobased Molecules - this article aims to provide a background to the field of synthetic biology.

 Psylocibin is a compound most famously found in “magic mushrooms”.
 It has potent psychotropic properties, which aside from its notorious recreational uses, is also thought to hold potential for the treatment of a range of psychological and neurological ailments.
-In their study, Milne et al demonstrate that psylocibin could be produced from an engineered strain of the well-known yeast Saccharomyces cerevisiae.
+In their study, Milne et al demonstrate that psylocibin could be produced using engineered yeast Saccharomyces cerevisiae.
 Furthermore, the yeast could produce psilocybin derivatives that may have new useful pharmaceutical properties.

 Aromatic amino acids are valuable chemicals and are precursors for a range of industrial compounds.
-This particular study looks at the widely used p-coumaric acid and aims to improve its production in yeast.
+This particular study looks at p-coumaric acid, which is a central precursor for many aromatic secondary metabolites, and aims to improve its production in yeast.
 Borja et al observed a significant effect that the carbon source had on the production, where xylose was a better substrate for p-coumaric acid production than glucose.

 Rosmarinic acid is a compound found in several plants.
 It is widely used as a food and cosmetic ingredient and has various pharmaceutical applications.
 However the production of this compound remains limited as natural availability is low and chemical synthesis is too complex.
 This study, for the first time, shows recombinant production of rosmarinic acid in engineered yeast.

 Resveratrol is a plant secondary metabolite with a range of medicinal properties.
-Its low availability from the direct plant source has led researchers to develop microbial production of the compound, however commercially viable production levels are still proving difficult.
-In this study, the authors are demonstrating that the use of the yeast Yarrowia lipolytica as host organism is a promising host for the production of resveratrol along with several other valuable products.
+Its low availability from the plants has led researchers to develop microbial production of the compound, however commercially viable production levels are still proving difficult.
+In this study, the authors demonstrated that Yarrowia lipolytica is a promising host for the production of resveratrol along with several other valuable products.

 Metabolic engineering involves the engineering and optimization of processes from single-cell to fermentation in order to increase production of valuable chemicals.
 Significant advances in strain engineering are leading metabolic engineering to become a truly manufacturing technology capable of producing goods on an industrial scale.
 This review article demonstrates that the success of metabolic engineering heavily relies on biodesign algorithms which identify promising production routes and regulation strategies.